 RESCUE 21 DISTRESS SYSTEM COVERAGE

-The Coast Guard operates a network of VHF transceivers and antenna high-sites which are remotely controlled by Sector communications centers to provide coverage extending out to at least 20 nautical miles from shore, and often much further.
+The Coast Guard currently operates a National Distress System, a network of about 300 VHF transceivers and antenna high-sites which are remotely controlled by regional communications centers to provide coverage extending out to at least 20 nautical miles from shore, and often much further.
 Coverage is reasonably continuous through most of the Atlantic, Gulf and Pacific Coasts, the Great Lakes, and many rivers.
 Many urban areas of the U.S. are also covered.
 This system serves as:

-the primary means for mariners to contact the Coast Guard in a distress - over 12,000 distress calls are received yearly over this system
+the primary means for mariners to contact the Coast Guard in a distress - over 20,000 distress calls are received yearly over this system,

 the primary means for broadcasting urgent marine information to mariners, and